 Course Overview: We will focus on developing reading and writing skills.
 Reading is integral to writing well, as in order to write well, you will need to learn to become a critical reader and thinker.
-The textbook assigned for this course, Emerging: Contemporary Readings for Writers, examines some of the dominant social views and cultural relations in the United States and the effects of these social trends across various disciplines.
-In each unit of Emerging: Contemporary Readings for Writers, various perspectives are developed that will encourage you to read and think critically to understand what main ideas are presented in each essay and how those ideas are being conveyed.
+The textbook assigned for this course, They Say I Say with Readings, examines some of the dominant social views and cultural relations in the United States and the effects of these social trends across various disciplines.
+In each unit of They Say I Say, various perspectives are developed that will encourage you to read and think critically to understand what main ideas are presented in each essay and how those ideas are being conveyed.
 Because reading about issues will affect us subjectively and personally, I expect reactions to the readings will be diverse and complicated.
 Your goal will be to learn how to present your ideas thoughtfully, with good support, and to be mindful of audience.
 Throughout the semester, as you practice reading and thinking critically, you will apply these skills to your writing, where you will work on learning to communicate your ideas effectively in writing-skills you will need as you continue on in college or enter the work force.